In Benin, Humanity & Inclusion continues to run programs under the operating name "Handicap International."

 The Humanity & Inclusion team in Benin has 13 staff members who work diligently to achieve the following:

-- Support to the CPADD (Center for Development of Post-Conflict Demining and Clearance Actions)
+- Support to the Center for Development of Post-Conflict Demining and Clearance Actions

-In the district of Cotonou, Humanity & Inclusion works with civil society organizations to ensure that people with disabilities by building the capacities of local disabled persons organizations.
+In the district of Cotonou, Humanity & Inclusion works with civil society organizations to ensure that people with disabilities by building the capacities of Organizations for People with Disabilities (OPDs or DPOs).

 The organization facilitates development training and awareness-raising sessions, encourages local officials to translate government documents into Braille, and collaborates with the Ministry for the Environment, Housing and Town Planning to ensure accessibility is taken into account in district development and construction plans.